Accounting for Startups

 How are SAFEs and convertible notes booked in Zoho Books?

-SAFEs are booked as equity — a separate line in the equity section (typically labelled “SAFE notes” or similar) at the cash amount received, sitting alongside Share Capital and retained earnings until conversion.
-On the next priced round, the SAFE notes line flips to Share Capital + Share Premium at the contracted discount or valuation cap.
-ESOP grants are a separate story — under IFRS 2 share-based payment, the fair value at grant date is recognised as a salary expense over the vesting period (typically 4 years), with the offset in an ESOP Reserve in equity.
+Simple Agreements for Future Equity (SAFEs) are recorded as a separate line item in the equity section alongside Share Capital and retained earnings until conversion.
+They are typically labelled “SAFE notes” or something similar, and recorded at the cash amount received.
+In the next priced round, SAFE notes line flips to Share Capital plus Share Premium at the contracted discount or valuation cap.
+Now, coming to ESOP grants, they are a completely different story.
+Under IFRS 2 share-based payment, the fair value at grant date is recognized as a salary expense over the vesting period (typically 4 years), with the offset in an ESOP Reserve line in the equity section.

-What's Small Business Relief and should my startup elect for it?
+What’s Small Business Relief, and should my startup elect for it?

-Small Business Relief lets a UAE business elect 0% taxable income for Corporate Tax if revenue is ≤ AED 3M for both the current AND the immediately preceding tax period.
-Available for tax periods ending on or before 31 December 2026 under the current Cabinet Decision.
-If you're under the threshold, electing is almost always a yes — it eliminates the 9% above AED 375K.
-You still register, file the annual return, and lose the right to carry forward tax losses or use other reliefs in the elected period — trade-offs that rarely matter for a sub-AED-3M startup.
+Small Business Relief (SBR) lets a UAE business elect 0% taxable income for Corporate Tax if its revenue is less than AED 3 million for both the current and the immediately preceding tax period.
+Under the current legislation, this scheme is available for tax periods ending on or before 31st December 2026.
+If you’re under the threshold, you should automatically elect yes since it eliminates the 9% corporate tax above AED 375,000.
+However, even when you are covered by the SBR scheme, you must still register for Corporate Tax, file the annual return, and lose the right to carry forward tax losses or use other reliefs in the elected period.
+These trade-offs rarely matter for a sub-AED-3-million startup.

 Need help with startup accounting?